-The Kanban method is one of the fastest-growing project management methods in 2020.
-In fact, huge companies like the BBC, Pixar, and Spotify have used this project management methodology!
+The Kanban method is one of the fastest-growing project management methods.
+Companies like the BBC, Pixar, and Spotify have used this project management methodology!

-As a bonus, we’ll even highlight the best Kanban project management board to implement this methodology in 2020!
+As a bonus, we’ll also highlight the best Kanban project management software to implement this methodology!

 - What is Kanban Project Management?